 - What strategies did the various Arab states adopt toward the state of Israel?

 - What is OPEC?
 How is it able to make use of the ‘oil weapon’?
-Sidnee
+David

 - What was the al-infitah?
 Was it successful?
-Joseph
+Taylor

 - What were the Camp David Accords?
 How did the Arab world react to them?